 If you have covered the fundamentals of your chosen subjects you won’t find the SAT subject tests hard.
 SAT Subject Tests are broken into 5 categories with subcategories.
 Each subject test is an hour.

 No test is going to be easy.
-These tests are helping you to get get a college place.
+These tests help you to get get a college place.
 But maybe you have a particular interest that will help you get a good score in one of them.
 Here are some tips on the subject tests.

 - What is the SAT subject test?